python/cpython/Doc/howto/descriptor.rst

     ('F', 3)

-This behavior is useful whenever the method only needs to have a class reference and does rely on data stored in a specific instance.
+This behavior is useful whenever the method only needs to have a class reference and does not rely on data stored in a specific instance.
 One use for class methods is to create alternate class constructors.
 For example, the classmethod :func:`dict.fromkeys` creates a new dictionary from a list of keys.
 The pure Python equivalent is: